bergac/elm-workshop/README.md

 Go to https://ellie-app.com/3TYPbHKcKvLa1 and click on ‘compile’.
 You can see a few things:
 - An input field;
-- A button with ‘Add User’;
+- A button with `Add User`;
 - An icon (Gravatar icon), which shows the image of the email address in the input field real-time;
 - 2 block elements with mentor details.
-Fill ‘MyEmailAddress@example.com’ in the input field.
+Fill MyEmailAddress@example.com in the input field.
 The corresponding icon is shown.
-The ‘Add User button doesn’t do anything yet.
+The `Add User` button doesn’t do anything yet.
 You are going to add some features to this app, so that you can add users and show some details about them.
 If you also like to add yourself, you can create a profile at https://www.gravatar.com if you haven’t done that already.